Public Liability Lawyers Melbourne

 Injured through no fault of your own in public?

-If you have been injured and if someone else was responsible for your injury, you may be entitled to compensation.
+If you have been injured and if there was negligence on the part of someone else for your injury, you may be entitled to compensation.

 What are Public Liability claims?

 Public Liability claims cover a range of situations where a person has been injured due to the fault of someone else.

 Individuals and businesses alike all have a duty to take care of the safety of others.
 In a public liability claim, you will need to prove that your injury suffered was caused by a breach in the duty of care owed to you.

 Examples of successful public liability claims won by Zaparas Lawyers include:

 - Slips and trips in supermarkets, shopping centres, private businesses, aquatic centres, and sporting arenas

 - Injuries on council property, including footpaths, parks, and schoolyards

 - Injuries on private property, including rental properties